adumont/AlexForth6809/docs/day03/README.md

 ## Automatic headers generation

-So far, we've been writing *manually* the headers of eacho of our FORTH words, for example:
+So far, we've been writing *manually* the headers of each of our FORTH words, for example:

 ```
 h_PLUS